 What’s something inexplicable that never fails to turn you on?

 Mornings are sacred to me, they're important, the silence is what is important.
 Waking and laying still...coming back into your body after a night of sleep.
 No phone, especially no talking...just perfect silence.
-Silence...except for the way crisp white bedsheets sound sliding across bare skin; crinkling as I roll over to hug the cool side of the pillow to my body and slowly shift my gaze across the lumps and ----------- bed to silently meet eyes with a lover on the other side.
+Silence...except for the way crisp white bedsheets sound sliding across bare skin; crinkling as I roll over to hug the cool side of the pillow to my body and slowly shift my gaze across the lumps and hills of bunched up bedsheets across the bed to silently meet eyes with a lover on the other side.
 That sound.
 The sound of bedsheets in the morning.
 I love that sound!